Information on the coronavirus provided by the MCM

 You must sign the card and return it to the sender within 24 hours via e-mail (please send us a scan or a photo).

-- The original registration form should be submitted once the situation allows this again, i.e. when the MCM building is accessible for students again.
+- The original registration form can be submitted once the situation allows this again, i.e. when the MCM building is accessible for students again.

-Your supervision is ensured.
-Until further notice, supervision will be provided generally by telephone, digital platforms or e-mail.
+Your supervision is ensured; it will mainly be provided by telephone, digital platforms or e-mail.
 Please discuss specific appointments with your supervisor via e-mail.

-For my thesis I need books from the Meffert Library, which - in contrast to the ULB - is still closed.
-What can I do?
+For my thesis I need books from the Heribert Meffert Library, has it been reopened?

-- Students must submit their work in printed format again.
+- Students must submit their work in printed format.
 The date stamp on the envelope is the valid date of submission.

 - Personal submission: Students can also use the WWU mailbox (address: Am Schlossplatz 2, 48143 Münster) in case the (small) MCM mailbox (address: Am Stadtgraben 13-15, 48143 Münster) is full.
 To make it easier for the university´s staff to distribute your thesis internally, please label it with the MCM address in both cases.

-- submission: please use the MCM address (same as before).
+- Postal submission: please use the MCM address (same as before).

 - If you have any questions, please contact your supervisor.